apache/doris/docs/en/docs/lakehouse/multi-catalog/faq.md

 14. When using JDBC Catalog to synchronize MySQL data to Doris, the date data synchronization error occurs.
 It is necessary to check whether the MySQL version corresponds to the MySQL driver package.
 For example, the driver com.mysql.cj.jdbc.Driver is required for MySQL8 and above.

+    Starting from version 2.0.2, this file can be placed in BE's `custom_lib/` directory (if it does not exist, just create it manually) to prevent the file from being lost due to the replacement of the lib directory when upgrading the cluster.

+## HDFS

 15. If an error is reported while configuring Kerberos in the catalog: `SIMPLE authentication is not enabled.
 Available:[TOKEN, KERBEROS]`.

     Need to put `core-site.xml` to the `"${DORIS_HOME}/be/conf"` directory.